gonicus/gofaxip/README.md

 ## Building

-GOfax.IP is implemented in Go/golang.
-It was developed and tested with Go version 1.2.1.
-As Go binaries are (almost) statically linked, they can be built on any system and just placed on the target system.

-### Using Makefile

-A simple `Makefile` is included that will set up `GOPATH` and embed the current HEAD's short commit hash into the version printed when running `gofaxd -version` or `gofaxsend -version`.
-Provided that the Go compiler is installed and the `go` command is executable, build by just typing `make` in the repository's root.

-### Building manually

-Alternatively, GOfax.IP can be built manually using `go`:
+GOfax.IP is implemented in [Go](https://golang.org/doc/install), it can be built using `go get`.

 ```
-export GOPATH=$(pwd)
-go install gofaxd gofaxsend
+go get github.com/gonicus/gofaxip/...
 ```

-The resulting binaries `gofaxd` and `gofaxsend` are located in the `bin` directory.
+This will produce the binaries `gofaxd` and `gofaxsend`.

 ## Installation